AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 # Terminology

-This section provides definitions and details for some terminology and parameters to be aware of when using the Firefly API references and documentation.
+This section provides definitions and details for some terminology and parameters to be aware of when using the [Firefly APIs](../api/) and documentation.

 ## Seed